Proprioception & Body Awareness

 • Restricted balance

-• Rough body contact with other people (intensive hugs, unintentional hurting of other children/people)
+• Rough body contact with other people (intensive hugs, unintentional hurting of others)

 • Uncoordinated movement